Connin History, Family Crest & Coats of Arms

 Early History of the Connin family

-Another 139 words (10 lines of text) covering the years 1608 and 1694 are included under the topic Early Connin History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Connin research.
+Another 70 words (5 lines of text) covering the years 1608, 1694 and 1608 are included under the topic Early Connin History in all our PDF Extended History products and printed products wherever possible.

 Connin Spelling Variations